VGPATEL256/RPharma2020/Exercises/06_a_fictive_case_story.md

 Exercise - A (fictive) Case Story
 ================

-You work as a senior data scientist in a company and you have been handed two predictive models, a simple naive baseline model and a more sophisticated high-complexity model.
+You work as a data scientist in a company and you have been handed two predictive models, a simple naive baseline model and a more sophisticated high-complexity model.
 Along with the models, you have been given a visualisation quantifying some performance metrics: